Just when you thought the terrible two’s were over, along comes your three-year-old!

-Brio Labyrinth Take-Along would be at the top end of the age group as it definitely takes more skill and dexterity, but is a good one for occupying time, developing that all-important hand eye coordination and fine motor skills.
+Brio Labyrinth Take-Along would be at the top end of the age group as it definitely takes more skill and dexterity, but is a good one for occupying time, and developing that all-important hand-eye coordination, and fine motor skills.
 There are no parts to lose and it’s a hard quality toy manufacturer (we have tonnes of their train set gear too)

 We did our best to stay screen-free with this young age group, but I won’t deny that this was around the age we started introducing the Kindle to our arsenal of travelling entertainment.

 We would recommend only starting with electronic devices from age 3, primarily as before this age younger kids really struggle to keep headphones on – I hate it when others loudly play their electronic devices so I expect the same from my own children’s toys.

 This brings us to our final 3-year-old essential, headphones!
 I’d be lying if I said there was a brand that works really well with toddlers and preschoolers.

 Don’t go too cheap as they’ll break on the first go, but equally accept that you may only get one trip out a pair of headphones – pre-schoolers can be inadvertently pretty tough!
 The important thing to look for in toddler headphones is volume limiting to protect their ears.

 Other ways to entertain your toddler while travelling